ToyotaInfoTech/RAMN/docs/userguide/isotp_tutorial.rst

 - **Flag [X, 4 bits]**: This contains actual flow control data.
 1 is for "Continue", 2 is for "Wait", and 3 is for "Abort".
 - **Block Size [YY, 8 bits]**: This specifies how many frames the client should send before waiting for another Flow Control Frame.
 0 means "send everything without waiting".
 - **Separation Time minimum (STmin) [ZZ, 8 bits]**: this specifies how long the client should wait between frame transmissions.
-0 means "send as fast as possible", values between 1 to 127 specifies a delay in milliseconds.
+0 means "send as fast as possible", values between 1 to 127 specify a delay in milliseconds.
 0xF1 to 0xF9 are used to specify large delays between 100 and 900 milliseconds.
-Values in-between are reserved by the standard.
+Values in between are reserved by the standard.

 Modern ECUs will often answer to a "First Frame" with "30 00 00", which means "send everything at maximum speed" - in that case, this would be the only Flow Control frame in the exchange.